 Items that are commonly overlooked by the research staff when preparing for inspection are as follows:

-Animal husbandry SOPs and care logs (if the animals are housed for more than 24 hours): The inspectors will look to see if printed copies of animal husbandry Standard Operating Procedures (SOPs) and completed animal care logs are available in the laboratory.
-Sample forms are available on the IACUC Forms page.
+- Animal husbandry SOPs and care logs (if the animals are housed for more than 24 hours): The inspectors will look to see if printed copies of animal husbandry Standard Operating Procedures (SOPs) and completed animal care logs are available in the laboratory.
+Sample forms are available here.

-Surgical and analgesia records: If your animal protocol lists surgery or requires palliative therapy for non-surgical procedures, please ensure that surgery and analgesia records are available for inspection.
-Sample forms can be found on the IACUC Forms page.
+- Surgical and analgesia records: If your animal protocol lists surgery or requires palliative therapy for non-surgical procedures, please ensure that surgery and analgesia records are available for inspection.
+Sample forms can be found here.

-Post approval monitoring (PAM) of an approved protocol is an examination of the research facility and study documents to assure that animals are protected, and that the investigator is in compliance with applicable University and Federal regulations.
-The PAM monitor works with investigators to facilitate their animal research and to be proactive in identifying potential problems in the investigator’s compliance with active animal protocols.
+The animal activitly assessment audit of an approved protocol is an examination of the research location, study documents and research activities to assure that animals are protected, and that the investigator is in compliance with applicable University and Federal regulations.
+This audit is part of the University’s obligation to perform post-approval monitoring (PAM) of approved protocol activities, and is intended to assist the PI in identifying and eliminating protocol drift.

 The purpose is: